mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 ### Passive View Management

 The passive list is managed cyclically, as per [2].
-Periodically, with a randomized timer, each node performs a passive list shuffle with one of its active neighbors.
+Periodically, with a randomized timer, each node performs a passive list shuffle洗牌 with one of its active neighbors.
 The purpose of the shuffle is to update the passive lists of the nodes involved.
 The node that initiates the shuffle creates an exchange list that contains its id, `k_a` peers from its